 To try and answer the above, the Inquiry has considered aspects of financial and monetary policies and financial regulations, and standards, including disclosure requirements, credit ratings, listing requirements and indices.
 We have also focused on the roles of the financial system’s rule-makers (central banks, financial regulators, finance ministries and standards institutions) alongside market-based standard-setters (stock exchanges and key international organizations and platforms).

-UNEP would like to thank the governments of Norway, Switzerland and the United Kingdom of Great Britain and Northern Ireland for their generous support of the Inquiry into the Design of a Financial System project.
+UN Environment would like to thank the following for their financial support and strategic partnership: the governments of Germany, Italy, Switzerland and the United Kingdom of Great Britain and Northern Ireland, the European Commission, the MAVA Foundation and the Rockefeller Foundation.